 FAQs About Nutrition Strategies for Optimal Athletic Recovery

 - Q: How soon after my workout should I eat?
 A: Aim to consume a combination of protein and carbohydrates within 30 minutes of finishing your workout.
-This timing helps kickstart the recovery process and replenish glycogen stores.
+This timing helps kickstart the recovery process and refill glycogen stores.